tenserebel/tenserebel/README.md

 👯 I’m looking to collaborate on Machine Learning and Data analysis

-🤔 I’m looking for help with Machine Learning
+🤔 I’m looking for help with Frontend

 📫 How to reach me: premjha3010@gmail.com